fullstaq-ruby/infra/docs/infrastructure-overview.md

 The Server Edition's CI/CD system stores artifacts in this bucket, for the purpose of implementing [resumption](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/blob/main/dev-handbook/ci-cd-resumption.md).
 Objects in this bucket only live for 14 days.

+## Server Edition CI APT & YUM repo buckets

+ * Administered by role: Infra Maintainers

+The Server Edition's APT and YUM repositories are stored inside these buckets.
+These buckets are publicly readable.

+Users don't access these buckets directly.
+Instead, they access `apt.fullstaqruby.org` and `yum.fullstaqruby.org` (served by the Nginx web servers), which redirect to these buckets.

 ## Container registry

  * Administered by role: Infra Maintainers